calypsonet/calypsonet-terminal-card-java-api/README.md

-# 'Terminal Card API' Java implementation
+# Terminal Card Java API

 This is the repository for the **Calypso Networks Association**'s reference **Terminal Card API** for Java.